DJRGVC/ditto-nocturne/reports/bc_nocturne.md

 The other route that would've also been informative was using the Nocturne Gym environment for validation.
 Similar to the `bc_trainer.py` code, `ac_trainer.py` runs a validation step that tests each agent.
 Part of this code is making the environment, and then taking steps from that environment.
 While the Nocturne does come with a Gym environment wrapper, the observations returned are not in the form of the cone images that were used to train the World Model and are flattened tensors.
 Thus, I tried to get the environment to spit out the corresponding [cone images](https://github.com/cpondoc/ditto-nocturne/blob/main/reports/nocturne-wm.md#creating-the-dataset) we created during the training of the Nocturne World Model.

+In particular, the resulting function I was writing would've corresponded quite similar to the `single_test_agent` function I adapted (and was effectively repurposed from the old DITTO code).
+Like in the `generate_dataset.py` used in creating the dataset, I was planning on having the BC agent control exactly one of the cars, get their cone image observation at each step, and then seeing what action the car would've taken.

 However, I kept running into too many issues trying to use this function.
 In particular, I kept getting a singular bug every time I tried to call the function.
 I didn't get this bug when running the code locally on my M1 Macbook, but I did keep getting it on the machine with the `3090`:

 ```